 Having three grandchildren makes me passionate about children being provided with top quality education and a positive experience whilst at Mab Lane.

 I’m Richard Reid.
-I am new the board of governors, having been elected in September 2015.
-I am an assistant manager at KPMG, a global accountancy firm, working in Liverpool city centre.
-I became a governor as part of an initiative by the governors to bring in someone from the private sector to give a different perspective on how the school is run and to further broaden the breadth of knowledge and expertise of the governors.
+I am the new chair of governors, having taken over from Rev. Glyn Thomson in September 2019.
+I am a Lead Corporate Accountant for Seadrill, working in Liverpool city centre.
+I originally became a governor as part of an initiative by the governors to bring in someone from the private sector to give a different perspective on how the school is run and to further broaden the breadth of knowledge and expertise of the governors.

 A bit about own background; I grew up in Fazakerley, going to school in Kirkby for both primary and secondary education.
 I later studied at Warwick University, obtaining a BSc honours degree in Physics, graduating in 2011.
-Last year I completed my training contract with KPMG and became a charted accountant with the Institute of Charted Accountants of England & Wales.
-Outside of work I’m actively involved in charity fundraising, having recently run a half marathon through Delamere Forest (‘Hell Up North’) to raise money for the Princes Trust.
-I’m also an avid Everton fan and season ticket holder.
-My background in education and desire to become a governor comes from my mum, who has worked as a TA in my old primary school for 15 years and until recently was on their board of governors too.
+From there, I worked in audit at the accountancy firm KPMG, where I completed my training contract and became a charted accountant with the Institute of Charted Accountants of England & Wales in 2014.
+Outside of work I’m actively involved in charity fundraising and am an avid Everton fan and season ticket holder.
+My background in education and desire to become a governor comes from my mum, who has worked as a TA in my old primary school for 20 years and until a few years was on their board of governors too.

-My first impressions of Mab Lane have been extremely positive.
+Since joining the Governor board in 2015, I have been very impressed by the community of Mab Lane.
 I’ve found the manners of the children exemplary and the passion and commitment of the staff to be of the highest standard.
-I look forward to getting more involved with school life and helping Mab Lane on its upward trajectory of improvement.

 I’m Christopher O’Brien I joined the governing body of Mab Lane Primary School in 2005 and I have responsibility for Special Educational Needs and Disability (SEND) issues and also for Safeguarding and Child Protection.